-5. Time Schedule and proposed Fees
+6. Time Schedule and Proposed Fees

-The assignment is expected to commence in March 2020 upon execution of the contract and the expected level of effort (LOE) is no more than 6 days.
+The assignment is expected to commence in November 2017 upon execution of the contract and the expected level of effort (LOE) is no more than 10 days over a three-month period.
 The specific dates for deliverables will be agreed by contract.
 Delays are justified if caused by the proven tardiness in receiving the requested information or the results of the model runs by either the Developer or CCRIF.